lena0128/lena0128.github.io/_posts/2021-02-15-ruby_study_note_use_uniq_method_to_remove_duplicates.markdown

 ```

-**How to Use #uniq Method with A Block**
+**How to Use the uniq Method with A Block**

-If a block is given, the #uniq method will use the return value of the block for comparison.
+If a block is given, the #uniq will use the return value of the block for comparison.
 It compares values using their hash and eql? methods for efficiency.

 The syntax is: **`uniq { |item| #your code } → new_ary`**